-On April 6, the History and Political Science department and Model United Nations student organization will host its inaugural Model United Nations Conference.
-This conference will promote a greater understanding of the role the United Nations plays in addressing international concerns.
+On Saturday April 2, the History and Political Science department and Model United Nations student organization will host the annual York College of Pennsylvania High School Model United Nations Conference (YCPHSMUNC).
+This conference is geared to promote a greater understanding of the role the United Nations plays in addressing international concerns, enhance student learning, debate, and provide a fun-filled and valuable day of learning and friendship.

 $10 per school